Rick Reynolds, LCSW

 Founder & President, Affair Recovery

-This week, we hear from a betrayed spouse who also attended one of our EMS Weekends.
+This week, we hear from a betrayed spouse, Leslie, who attended one of our EMS Weekends.
 While experiencing her own personal transformation, she penned a series of journal entries as she started to gain momentum in her own healing.
-Make no mistake about it, the devastation of infidelity is awful.
-Life seems to be stolen from the betrayed spouse and darkness feels like the only friend you may have.
-However, we're honored to share with you that life does in fact, get better.
-Life does return to the dark, cavernous hole in your hearts.
+Let’s take this article by Leslie as this week’s insight on your journey to recovery.

 What I Learned About Healing After My Husband's Infidelity

 I've certainly not arrived yet, but I've gained more healing than I ever thought possible.
-I hope my own personal story and survival guide helps you like it helped me during some of the darkest hours of my life:
+I hope my story and personal survival guide helps you as much as it helped me during some of the darkest hours of my life:

 "Suffering, in and of itself, is meaningless; we give our suffering meaning by the way we respond to it.
 Forces beyond your control can take away everything you possess except one thing - your freedom to choose how you will respond to the situation.
 You cannot control what happens to you in life, but you can always control what you will feel and do about what happens to you".